sgys banner books

 • How To Win Friends and Influence People

 Are these book titles not indicative of the focus of these writings?
-These are philosophies which fill the minds of millions including many who call themselves Christians.
+These are philosophies which fill the minds of millions, including many who call themselves Christians.
 This type of godless philosophy is expected among those who don’t know the LORD but should be clearly rejected among believers whose trust is in Christ alone.
 Perhaps the Bible is referenced by some “success” coaches in the attempt to justify certain actions and draw in their audiences.
 Whatever the reason they may quote the Bible, it doesn’t mean they honor the LORD it reveals, and the central message communicated through their use of God’s Word is not intended to honor Him.
-In fact, it is avoided.
+In fact, a relationship with the LORD is avoided because such would require humility, repentance, change.

 Using God’s words and refusing to give Him the honor for it is thievery.
 These teachers are stealing from and making use of the words of the God they refuse to serve in spirit and in truth.
 Many of the verses from the Bible used (out of context) are those which concern the thinking and the power of the tongue.
 Yet, have you noticed that these messages purposely exclude any slight glimpse of submission to the Author of the Words of Life they are quoting?
 A “success” message that excludes the LORD and empowers men instead of God, is Luciferic (Is.
 14:12-14).
 This is the ultra-popular message that trains people to trust in their own inner ability or self-worth.
 People are being taught that they can speak into existence their own desired end and think to grow rich or become “successful.”
 They are being taught that they are “little gods.”
 The “little gods” teaching fosters the notion that one is in control of his own universe and can therefore think himself or speak himself into the success he so desires.
 This is rebellion and many of God’s people have bought into it.
 Many desire “godhood” that is, to be in control of their own lives, destinies, etc.